OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 System Configuration
 ====================

-Some steps of the development process, e.g., downloading a branch of the source repository and downloading Python eggs, require network access.
+Some steps of the development process, e.g., downloading a branch of the source repository and downloading Python distributions, require network access.
 If you're behind an http proxy, you may have to set the *http_proxy* environment variable on your system in order for Bazaar and ``virtualenv`` to function properly.

 Getting Started